 Cheapest for now: I list the store where that item can be found the cheapest so far.

 Now this may seem overwhelming.
 But I started slow.
 I just started writing down prices for items that I wanted to shop around for.
-I carry the most current list in my purse and whenever I see an item somewhere new, I hand-write it into the chart.
+Then I created a basic list.
+I carry the most current list in my purse and whenever I see an item somewhere new or have an updated price, I hand-write it into the chart.
 When I get a lot of changes, I update my computer file.
 This chart makes it so easy to see if something is a good deal.
-I haven’t figured out how to post files on here yet, so let me know via a comment if you want me to email you the file I have created so far.

 Here is a blank version of this form.
 Price list form